reubenja77/money-track/README.md

 - View transactions by category (Option 4)
     - The User can view their transactions filtered by a specific category.
-    - The App will first display a list of all their transactions.
+    - The App will first display a list of all their recorded transactions.
     - Then, the User will be prompted to enter the category they want to see.
     - The App will then display only the transactions that belong to that category.